loremipsumdonec/vscode-elasticdeveloper/README.md

         }
     }
 ```

-> Known issue, at the moment the configuration must begin on the first line.

 > The extension is using the same syntax as Mustache for identifying sections to replace, so this will cause some trouble when using Search templates, see https://www.elastic.co/guide/en/elasticsearch/reference/current/search-template.html.

 ### Run all queries